AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   The target architecture/board/abi that your program was built for.
 This typically corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``.
 By default, |gcv| assumes this is the same as its host environment.
+Further explanation is provided below, after the options' descriptions.

 :option:`-v`, :option:`--verbose` :
   Request verbose output.
 In particular, this displays the commands launched